 - Catios—Enclosed patios or other outdoor enclosures.

 - Cat Fencing—Alternative or enhanced fencing to keep cats on your property.

 The sections below provide links to resources for creating safe home spaces for cats.

-Please note: Any product mentioned here is for the purpose of illustrating what is available.
-The Cat House on the Kings is not endorsing any specific product by including it in this resource list.
+Please note: The Cat House on the Kings is not endorsing any specific product by including it in this resource list.
 No attempt has been made to provide a comprehensive list of alternative nor to evaluate the cost-effectiveness or reliability of any individual product.
-Other equally effective products may be available and easily found with an Internet search engine will probably find others.
-Links to specific product vendors may generate a commission for The Cat House on the Kings if you should purchase the product after following the link.
-As an Amazon Associate we earn from qualifying purchases.
+Other equally effective products may be available and easily found with an Internet search engine.
+In a few cases, links to specific product vendors may generate a commission for The Cat House on the Kings if you should purchase the product after following the link.

 Catification is the term coined by cat behaviorist Jackson Galaxy for adapting your home to better meet your cat's more primal needs as well as your own aesthetic needs for a comfortable home.
 He has written several books on the subject.
 The Amazon links will tell you more.

 The term "catio" is a contraction (a "portmanteau") of "Cat" and "Patio", an outdoor space for cats to enjoy being outdoors while still confined.
 The Feral Cat Coalition of Oregon has assembled a good collection of resources for building enclosures for cats.
 They even organize tours of local catios for Portland area residents.